Labernator/HoR/Players/Marius/Introducing Experience in HoR.md

 As we don't want to reinvent the wheel and create more imbalance to the game, we should pick something that already exists.
 The obvious choice:

 #### Battle Honors
 Instead of being able to buy them with RPs, they can be "bought" with XP.
+With the exception of Team Honors.

+Battle Honors that cost more than 8, can only be bought by the Leader.

 ## Question: Who gains experience?

-Gaining experience means additional book keeping.
-So not every teeny tiny soldier should gain experience.
-Rather only elite soldiers should:

-#### Heros
-#### Special choices

-This limits the book keeping to 4/5 soldiers.
+Up to 3 Soldiers can be chosen which can accumulate experience.
+One of them has to be the Leader.

 ## Question: How do you gain experience?

-This is the tricky part...
-We need to balance XP so that it is spreaded over a variaty of possibilities.
-But we need to make sure that XP is not gained is masses so Battle Honors are something rather special than common.
-Though there has to be enough XP so a character can gain 2-3 Honors in a campaign.
-Any less and it become too irrelevant.

-This is a first draft:

-### Requisitions:
-#### Took part
+Took part in a battle: +1XP
-+0 xp
-#### Victory
-+1xp for team leader
-#### Assassin
-+1xp
-#### Considerate Commander
-+1xp for team leader
-#### Sweeping Advance
-+1xp for team leader
-#### Linebreaker
-+1xp
-#### Underdog
-+1xp per model if the sum of all xp of your models is the lowest among players

-### Battles:
-#### Each and every kill
-+1xp
-#### Victory conditions
-+1xp for each victory condition achieved by the model
+Survived the battle: +1XP
+Each enemy model killed: +1XP

+Up to half of the victory points can be converted to experience (and thus not be used to generate requisition points).
+These extra XP can be distributed as you wish.

 ## Idee Stefan